 Suspension is a temporary separation from the university.
 Suspended students may return to the university at the end of the suspension period so long they completed any sanctions given.
 In some cases re-enrollment is subject to other stipulations or a petition process.
 Students should carefully read their outcome letter to understand the length and terms of their suspension.

 - You have the right to appeal.
 You must submit your appeal within five (5) business days from the date on the outcome letter.
-In Title IX cases, the complainant also has the right to appeal an outcome.
-Student Conduct will notify you if the complainant submits an appeal.

 - Please see the Code of Student Conduct, Section 3335-23-18 and our webpage explaining the appeal process for further information.

 - If you appeal: While the appeal is under review, your status as an Ohio State student is the same as it was before receiving your outcome letter.
 If you were enrolled and attending classes, you may continue while your appeal is under review.

 - Any existing restrictions or stipulations will remain in effect for the duration of your appeal period. (e.g. interim suspension, restrictions, housing changes, no contact orders).

 - You will be responsible for any charges (e.g. housing, tuition, etc.) incurred during the appeal period.